 - Filtering capabilities for reporting to retrieve either aggregate or isolated data by location, shift, product, date, and other key attributes

-Ultimately, analytics software should be highly configurable to support the specific processes and priorities of your company.
+Ultimately, to allow your company to improve, it is essential to have FSQA software that is highly configurable to support the specific processes and priorities of your company.
 With the ability to see into every aspect of your facility at any given time and place, you will have constant access to the information needed to make timely and effective decisions needed to drive your food safety and quality efforts forward.
 Companies that leverage the power of their facilities’ analytics are able to deliver more customer shipments on time and on spec, proactively avoid food safety and quality issues, and achieve ongoing compliance for improved productivity and profitability.